Ecuadorian Volcanoes 1991-1992

 planned, but ask the driver to return us to Quito a day earlier to give

-us time to clean clothes, repack, and shop before leaving for the jungle
+us time to clean clothes, repack, and shop before leaving for a jungle

 in the afternoon and go on a short hike after dinner.
 The hut is cold